 The story itself carries enough emotional potency to propel any number of films, but what truly gives this motion picture its heart and soul is the superb performance by American actor Don Cheadle as the Rwandan hotel manager, who – ably assisted by British actress Sophie Okonedo as his Tutsi wife – comes across not as a movie hero but as a frightened human being struggling to stay afloat in an ocean of human evil.

 HOTEL RWANDA (2004).
-Dir.: Terry George.
+Director: Terry George.
 Cast: Don Cheadle, Sophie Okonedo, Nick Nolte, Joaquin Phoenix, Desmond Dube, Neil McCarthy, Jean Reno.
-Scr.: Keir Pearson and Terry George.
+Screenplay: Keir Pearson and Terry George.

 Sophie Okonedo and Don Cheadle Hotel Rwanda image: United Artists / Lionsgate / MGM.